Prakshi-23/Prakshi-23/README.md

 - 🌱 I’m currently learning Data Science and Data Analytics with AI
 - 📫 How to reach me pkkarkera2@gmail.com
 - 📫 This is my LinkedIn: www.linkedin.com/in/prakshi-karkera
-- Looking for a Python developer job.
+- Looking for a Python developer, AI/ML Developer job.

 <!---
 Prakshi-23/Prakshi-23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.